 MLS partners with South Pole and Sport and Sustainability International to offset its CO2e by investing in high-quality carbon credits issued from the distribution of emissions-reducing, life-improving cookstoves throughout communities in Africa.

-To date, the League’s investment has created tangible, constructive impacts for local communities that were generated by the distribution of 4,407 improved cookstoves in rural communities in Kenya.
-As of October 2018, the use of these cookstoves are estimated to have positively impacted the lives and well-being of 14,000 women and children.
+To date, the League’s investment has created tangible, constructive impacts for local communities that were generated by the distribution of over 4,400 cookstoves, positively impacting the lives and well-being of 14,000 women and children.